brandonhawi/BeerClicker/ideas.md

 - Dinner Party Trick: Purchase 1 Home Brew Kit
 - Striking a New Friendship: Hire 1 Fellow Sapper
 - Rain Dance: Plant 1 Beer Tree

+# General Improvements
+- Sound on click of beer
+- Sound on advancement get
+- General improvements on building advancement
+- Change project to TS
+- Fix rendering of buildings, need to make sure it's a new obj so that it will trigger a rerender